Ujjwalsharma2210/flutter_map_math/README.md

 This package provides a set of utility classes and functions for performing map-related calculations in a Flutter application.

-Installation
+## Installation

-To use this package, add map_calculation as a dependency in your pubspec.yaml file:
+To use this package, add map_calculation as a dependency in your '**pubspec.yaml**' file:

-yaml
-Copy code
+'''
 dependencies:
 map_calculation: ^1.0.0
+'''
 Then, run flutter pub get to install the package.

-Usage
+## Usage

 Import the map_calculation package in your Dart code:

-dart
-Copy code
+'''dart
 import 'package:map_calculation/map_calculation.dart';
+'''
 Calculating Distance Between Two Points
 You can use the distanceBetween function to calculate the distance between two points on a map.
 The function takes four arguments: the latitude and longitude of the first point, and the latitude and longitude of the second point.
 The function returns the distance in meters.